CanadianShield/CustomClaimProvider/README.md

 ## Configuration of this application
 #### "Enterprise Application" menu
 1. Enable **Enabled for users to sign-in**
 2. Disable **Assignment required**.
-Admins and developers will be able to use this application.
+This will allow admins and developers to use this application.
 If some users have some issues, you can ask them to use this application to see their claims and trouble shoot why they have an issue with your application.
 3. Disable **Visible to users** It's not necessary to offer this application through [myapplication](https://myapps.microsoft.com) portal.
 <p align="center" width="100%">
     <img width="70%" src="./images/Register-Application-JWT-2.png">